suborbital/docs/website/docs/quickstart.md

 - Manage access keys
 - Create new access key

 Our integration will use this access key to provision resources and execute plugins in SE2.
+We'll give our access key:

+- The name `DemoKey`
+- The description: `demo access key`

+We'll only be shown this access key once, so we'll need to store it somewhere safe and secure!

+## Introducing PRO.xyz

 <!--

-[Enter name: flaki]
-[Enter description: Flaki local development]

-[Access key: eyJLZX...]

-=> Create

-Et voilá, here we are presented with our very first access key

-I can copy it using this clipboard button and make sure to save it for later as there is no way to show the key after this window is closed

-=> Close

-In case the access key was lost, or involved in a security incident,

-=> "..."

-...there is a context menu here that can be used to regenerate or revoke the access key entirely

----

-That was the SE2 administration interface, keep in mind, it's really only the people who are responsible for the SE2 integration who need access to this interface

 Now that we got our access key, we can move on to integrating SE2 with our application

-## Introducing PRO.xyz

 For this, we have built a simple demo application